blorente/GSoC-proposals/macventure.md

 The ScummVM project currently does not support the original MacVenture games developed for the Macintosh 128k.
 However, there is already a modern implementation of these games that supports the original game files, the WebVenture engine.

-Most of the reverse engineering work for the games is [already done][2] in the WebVenture engine, but since it is written in JavaScript, a direct reimplementation is necessary for it's integration with ScummVM.
+Most of the reverse engineering work for the games is [already done][2] in the WebVenture engine, but since it is written in JavaScript, a direct reimplementation is necessary for its integration with ScummVM.
 In addition, the WebVenture engine already supports the Apple II versions of the games, making it possible for them to be added to the same engine in the respective ScummVM implementation.

 Therefore, the goals of this project are: